Dayton, Ohio: Entertainment

 The Vectren Dayton Air Show is an annual air show that takes place at the Dayton International Airport.
 The Vectren Dayton Airshow is one of the largest air shows in the United States.

 The Dayton area is served by Five Rivers MetroParks, encompassing 14161 acres over 23 facilities for year-round recreation, education, and conservation.
 In cooperation with the Miami Conservancy District, the MetroParks maintains over 70 mi of paved, multi-use scenic trails that connect Montgomery County with Greene, Miami, Warren, and Butler counties.

 Dayton was home to a thriving funk music scene from the 1970s to the early 1980s, that included bands such as Ohio Players, Roger Troutman & Zapp, Lakeside, Sun, Dayton, Heatwave, and Slave.
+The music scene led to the city being nicknamed the "land of funk".

 Dayton was also the birthplace to several influential indie and punk bands such as The Breeders, Guided by Voices, and Brainiac.

 From 1996 to 1998, Dayton hosted the National Folk Festival.
 Since then, the annual Cityfolk Festival has continued to bring folk, ethnic, and world music and arts to Dayton.
 The Five Rivers MetroParks also owns and operates the PNC Second Street Market near downtown Dayton.

 The Dayton area hosts several arenas and venues.
 South of Dayton in Kettering is the Fraze Pavilion, whose notable performances have included the Backstreet Boys, Boston, and Steve Miller Band.
 South of downtown, on the banks of the Great Miami River, is the University of Dayton Arena, home venue for the University of Dayton Flyers basketball teams and the location of various other events and concerts.
 It also hosts the Winter Guard International championships, at which hundreds of percussion and color guard ensembles from around the world compete.
 In addition, the Dayton Amateur Radio Association hosts the annual Dayton Hamvention, North America's largest hamfest, at the Greene County Fairgrounds in nearby Xenia.
 The Nutter Center, which is just east of Dayton in the suburb of Fairborn, is the home arena for athletics of Wright State University and the former Dayton Bombers hockey team.
 This venue is used for many concerts, community events, and various national traveling shows and performances.

 The Oregon District is a historic residential and commercial district in southeast downtown Dayton.
 The district is populated with art galleries, specialty shops, pubs, nightclubs, and coffee houses.

-The city of Dayton is also host to yearly festivals, such as the Dayton Celtic Festival, the Dayton Blues Festival, Dayton Music Fest, Urban Nights, Women in Jazz, the African American and Cultural Festival, the Dayton Reggae Fest, and the Dayton Hispanic Heritage Festival.
+The city of Dayton is also host to annual festivals, such as the Dayton Celtic Festival, the Dayton Blues Festival, Dayton Music Fest, Urban Nights, Women in Jazz, the African American and Cultural Festival, the Dayton Reggae Fest, and the Dayton Hispanic Heritage Festival.